-As well as the online event, we also launched an essay competition to consider what the next 50 years of accessible and inclusive homes and neighbourhoods might be like.
+As well as the online event, we launched an essay competition to consider what the next 50 years of accessible and inclusive homes and neighbourhoods might be like.
 This was won by architect Kathryn Thomas,

 The competition was open to academic and non-academic entrants, including disabled people and students, who were asked to submit essays that considered what the next 50 years might bring in the realm of accessibility.